 “Many people thought they had a great score, but then found out they overestimated it,” she said.
 “They realized they had to start changing credit behaviors, so they stopped making late payments, they paid off cards with a balance and their scores improved.”

 It is worth knowing that it takes more time to repair a bad credit score than it does to build a good one.
 Mistakes penalize your credit score and end up costing hundreds or thousands of dollars in higher interest rates when borrowing.
 A poor credit score also can be a roadblock to renting an apartment, setting up utilities, and maybe even getting a job!

-12 Tips to Improve Your Credit Score
+12 Tips for Improving Your Credit Score

-But here are 12 things you can do now to improve your credit score:
+Here are 12 things you can do now to improve your credit score:

 - Pay More Than Once in a Billing Cycle – If you can afford it, pay down your bills every two weeks rather than once a month.
 This lowers your credit utilization and definitely improves your score.